 The Great West Way project is focused on creating a world class tourism experience, winning new business and market share for Britain, growing the visitor economy and transforming the visitor experience along and around the route.

-To celebrate being one of the smallest towns retaining the award, Chippenham Town Council are hosting a Purple Flag business breakfast to increase awareness and show its importance towards the night time economy.
-Guest speakers will include Rita King, formerly Local Partnerships Director from the Portman Group, who support alcohol producers with responsible marketing and social responsibility, and Maggie Blyth who has a background in safeguarding and public protection working initially in the probation service and now child protection.
+To celebrate being one of the smallest towns retaining the award, Chippenham Town Council hosted a Purple Flag business breakfast to increase awareness and show its importance towards the night time economy.
+Guest speakers included Rita King, formerly Local Partnerships Director from the Portman Group, who support alcohol producers with responsible marketing and social responsibility, and Maggie Blyth who has a background in safeguarding and public protection working initially in the probation service and now child protection.

 Purple Flag is an accreditation process similar to the Green Flag award for parks and the Blue Flag for beaches.
 Purple Flag status recognises towns providing a strong and varied mix of night time entertainment, from 5pm to 5am that are also safe for residents and visitors alike.
 Towns and cities with Purple Flag status have reported more people visiting at night and a drop in crime levels after winning the award.